Calcium chloride

 Calcium chloride is an inorganic compound, a salt with the chemical formula CaCl2.
 It is a white crystalline solid at room temperature, and it is highly soluble in water.
 It can be created by neutralising hydrochloric acid with calcium hydroxide.

 Calcium chloride is commonly encountered as a hydrated solid with generic formula CaCl2*nH2O, where n = 0, 1, 2, 4, and 6.
 These compounds are mainly used for de-icing and dust control.
-Because the anhydrous salt is hydroscopic and deliquescent, it is used as a desiccant.
+Because the anhydrous salt is hygroscopic and deliquescent, it is used as a desiccant.

+History

+Calcium chloride was apparently discovered in the 15th century but wasn't studied properly until the 18th century.
+It was historically called "fixed sal ammoniac" (sal ammoniacum fixum) because it was synthesized during the distillation of ammonium chloride with lime and was nonvolatile (while the former appeared to sublime); in more modern times (18th–19th cc.) it was called "muriate of lime" (murias calcis, calcaria muriatica).

 Uses

 De-icing and freezing-point depression

 By depressing the freezing point of water, calcium chloride is used to prevent ice formation and is used to de-ice.
 This application consumes the greatest amount of calcium chloride.
 Calcium chloride is relatively harmless to plants and soil.
-As a deicing agent, it is much more effective at lower temperatures than sodium chloride.
+As a de-icing agent, it is much more effective at lower temperatures than sodium chloride.
 When distributed for this use, it usually takes the form of small, white spheres a few millimeters in diameter, called prills.
 Solutions of calcium chloride can prevent freezing at temperatures as low as −52 °C (−62 °F), making it ideal for filling agricultural implement tires as a liquid ballast, aiding traction in cold climates.

 It is also used in domestic and industrial chemical air dehumidifiers.